aliyurekli32/project_tour_places/README.md

 ## Objective

-Build a Tour Project App using ReactJS.
+We will build a Tour Project App using ReactJS.

 ### At the end of the project, following topics are to be covered;